rit-spex/hab-cv/README.md

 sudo chmod +x installer_sk.sh bootintowuap_sk.sh
 sudo ./installer_sk.sh
 ```
-Since future flights are planned to use more advanced image processing and computer vision techniques, it is recommended to install OpenCV instead of scikit-image.
+Since future flights are planned to use more advanced image processing and computer vision techniques, it is **recommended to install OpenCV instead of scikit-image**.
 However, the primary objective of WUAP is to obtain a large collection of images for future CV experiments, so it may be more reliable to install scikit-image for this payload only.
+Future development will only support OpenCV.

 ### Infrared Mode
 The filters for the infrared camera can be tuned differently from the regular picamera.